clicon/clixon-docs/cli.rst

 ``skip``
    Skip the command altogether.
 ``strict-expand``
    Only show exactly the expanded options of a variable.
-It shuld not be possible to add a *new* value that is not in the expanded list.o
+It should not be possible to add a *new* value that is not in the expanded list.
 ``alias``
    Replace the command with another value, only implemented for YANG leaves.